Technigo/project-auth/README.md

-# Project Auth TESTE TESTESTSTSTESTST
+# Project Auth It's me testing integrations!!
 Replace this readme with your own information about your project.

 Start by briefly describing the assignment in a sentence or two.
 Keep it short and to the point.